Contact Your Federal and State Elected Officials

 - Use personal stories to support your request.

-1) For years, the BCWAC has been advocating to give nurse practitioners full practice authority in PA.
+2) For years, the BCWAC has been advocating to give nurse practitioners full practice authority in PA.
 We believe there are enough votes to pass this legislation now.
 The PA Senate passed SB 25 in April by a vote of 39-to-10.
 The companion House bill is HB100 and sits in the Professional Licensure Committee.
 Bucks County Reps Marguerite Quinn (R) and Tina Davis (D) sit on this committee.
 The bipartisan legislation will improve health care quality, expand access, and lower costs, and help keep Pennsylvania’s Nurse Practitioners, in Pennsylvania.
 In our letter to the PA Representatives this week, we list multiple reasons why they should support this legislation.
+The Federal Trade Commission (FTC), the National Academy of Medicine, AARP Pennsylvania, the Hospital & Healthsystem Association of Pennsylvania, the Pa.
+Rural Health Association, and many other organizations have endorsed reform and it is past time that our state Representative passed this bill.